amsyarasyiq/wintry/README.md

 > [!IMPORTANT]
-> **This project is a work in progress!** While you are free to use this mod, expect frequent changes, potential bugs, and incomplete features.
-Technical support is limited.
+> **This project is a work in progress!** Technical support is limited.
+While you are free to use this mod, expect potential bugs and incomplete features.
 Use at your own discretion.

 # **wintry**
 Yet another Discord mobile mod, inspired by Vencord.